Arteaga2k/problema3/app/Twig/doc/advanced_legacy.rst

 .. note::

-    The ``set`` tag is part of the Core extension and as such is always available.
+    The ''set'' tag is part of the Core extension and as such is always available.
 The built-in version is slightly more powerful and supports multiple assignments by default (cf. the template designers chapter for more information).